bitfinexcom/bfx-hf-backtest/README.md

 ### Docs

-[Refer to `docs/exec.md`](/docs/exec.md) for JSDoc-generated API documentation, and the [`examples/`](/examples) folder for executable examples.
+API documentation can be found in [`docs/reference.md`](docs/reference.md), and examples in the [`examples`](examples) folder.

 ### Examples

 #### Offline Backtests

 To execute a backtest of a trading strategy using historical data, the `execOffline` method is provided which will run the strategy against each trade & candle in-order by timestamp:

 ```js
 const HFS = require('bfx-hf-strategy')